A Residual Bootstrap for Conditional Value-at-Risk: Concluding Remarks

 \section{Concluding Remarks}

 In this paper we study the two-step estimation procedure of \cite{francq2015risk} associated with the conditional VaR.
 In the first step, the conditional volatility parameters are estimated by QMLE, while the second step corresponds to approximating the quantile of the innovations' distribution by the empirical quantile of the residuals.
 A fixed-design residual bootstrap method is proposed to mimic the finite sample distribution of the two-step estimator and its consistency is proven under mild assumptions.
 In addition, an algorithm is provided for the construction of bootstrap intervals for the conditional VaR to take into account the uncertainty induced by estimation.
 Three interval types are suggested and a large-scale simulation study is conducted to investigate their performance in finite samples.
 We find that the equal-tailed percentile interval based on the fixed-design residual bootstrap tends to fall short of its nominal value, whereas the corresponding interval based on reversed tails yields accurate average coverage combined with the shortest average length.
 Although the result seems counter-intuitive at first, it is in line with the theoretical findings of \cite{falk1991coverage}.
 In the simulation study we also consider the recursive-design residual bootstrap.
-It turns out that the recursive-design and the fixed-design bootstrap perform similar in terms on average coverage.
+It turns out that the recursive-design and the fixed-design bootstrap perform similar in terms of average coverage.
 Yet in smaller samples the fixed-design scheme leads on average to shorter intervals.
 Further, the interval estimation by means of the fixed-design residual bootstrap is illustrated in an empirical application to daily returns of the French stock index CAC 40.

-Natural extensions of this work are encompassing other risk measures such as Expected Shortfall and developing a bootstrap procedure for the one-step estimator of \cite{francq2015risk}.
+Natural extensions of this work are encompassing other risk measures such as Expected Shortfall \citep{heinemann2018residual} and developing a bootstrap procedure for the one-step estimator of \cite{francq2015risk}.
 Further, it is worthwhile to consider a smoothed bootstrap version in the spirit of \cite{hall1989smoothing}, which offers potential gains in accuracy.
-These extensions are left for future research.
+The latter two extensions are left for future research, as is the question how to extend the fixed-design bootstrap in order to give valid bootstrap inference when the iid assumption does not hold.